FObersteiner/zdt/README.md

 # zdt

-## Please Note...
+## Please Note:

-**This repository is only a mirror of [zdt on Codeberg](https://codeberg.org/FObersteiner/zdt).** If you want to contribute (which is very welcome!) or raise an issue, please do so over there.
+**This repository is a mirror of [zdt on Codeberg](https://codeberg.org/FObersteiner/zdt).** If you want to contribute (which is very welcome!) or raise an issue, please have a look over there.